nhatminh-115/PPE-Detection/README.md

 ### 1.2 State Management & Observability

 * **Hysteresis FSM:** Controls SAFE → WARN → VIOLATION transitions with strict margins to prevent oscillation.
+EMA smoothing (α=0.5) is applied to raw classification probabilities before state evaluation, enabling faster PPE state response while filtering frame-level noise.

-* **Temporal Accumulation:** Each PPE item has an independent 3-second timer.
-An item must be continuously missing for 3 seconds before triggering an event — brief EMA oscillations do not count.
+* **Per-Item Temporal Accumulation:** Each PPE item (hardhat, vest) maintains an independent 3-second accumulation timer.
+A timer increments only while that specific item is in the VIOLATION state (state=0), and resets to zero the moment the item recovers.
+A brief absence on one item cannot consume time toward another item's threshold — accumulation is fully decoupled.
+An item must be continuously missing for 3 seconds before a violation event is triggered.

-* **Violation Cooldown:** A 5-minute cooldown per PPE item per camera session prevents duplicate reports.
-Each item (hardhat, vest) tracks its own cooldown independently.
-Full recovery (all items green) resets cooldowns so the next event is treated as fresh.
-Cross-camera isolation is enforced via `(session_id, tracker_id)` keys.
+* **Per-Item Violation Cooldown:** A 5-minute cooldown is tracked independently per PPE item per camera session.
+Hardhat and vest each maintain their own cooldown timers; reporting one does not affect the other.
+Cooldown state is keyed by `(session_id, tracker_id)` to enforce strict cross-camera isolation — the same physical tracker ID on two different cameras never shares cooldown state.

+  Recovery semantics are strict by design:
+  * **Full recovery** (all PPE items back to state=2, green) clears all per-item cooldowns for that tracker, so the next violation event is treated as a fresh incident.
+  * **Partial recovery** (e.g. vest restored, hardhat still missing) does NOT reset the hardhat cooldown.
+The existing timer stands, preventing duplicate reports from partial state oscillation.
+  * **WARN state** (state=1) is explicitly not a recovery condition.
+EMA oscillation through the ambiguous zone does not reset any cooldown or re-arm the violation timer — only a confirmed full-green state does.

 * **Idempotent Event Logging:** Violations are logged asynchronously (Fire-and-Forget ThreadPool) to Supabase PostgreSQL with a JSONB schema, alongside a localized crop image for manual auditing.

 * **Instant Telegram Alert:** Each confirmed violation dispatches a Telegram notification with the crop image attached, in parallel with the Supabase insert.

 ### 1.3 Multi-Camera Architecture